rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

   - Rails
 ---

-Webpack isn't just for JavaScript.
+webpack isn't just for JavaScript.
 You can bundle images with it too.
 [Webpacker](https://github.com/rails/webpacker) makes it relatively easy to work with images, but it is admittedly confusing at first: _Images in JavaScript?_

 In this post, we'll demonstrate how to reference Webpacker images from your JavaScript, CSS, and Rails views.
 The following examples were created using Rails 6 and Webpacker 4, but may work with other versions as well.
 Pre-requisites for working with Webpacker in a Rails project also include [yarn](https://yarnpkg.com/).

-> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using Webpack with Rails.
+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

 ### Folder structure